Team-Nutshell/nutshellengine-docs/source/scripting/api/resources/loadModel/index.rst

 Returns
 -------

-A pointer to a Model containing information about the loaded model.
+A pointer to a :doc:`/types/model/index` containing information about the loaded model.

 If the model could not be loaded (for example: if the file does not exist, or the Asset Manager or Asset Loader Module does not support this model file format), the returned pointer is **nullptr**.